 The input data file contains measurements and other information about participants, who are paired into dyads (i.e., two individual participants).
 The file contains both time-varying and time-invariant data.

 The input data file is organized as a table of numbers, stored in comma-separated-variable (CSV) format.
 (Spreadsheets such as Excel and OpenOffice can export data in this form.)
 The first row stores text labels, and rows 2 and below hold numeric data for the participants.
 Each row stores information about one participant at one moment in time.
 Each column stores one category of data.

 The text labels in the first row describe the data categories.
-Each entry in rows 2 and below should generally be numbers.
 Two column labels are mandatory: Dyad, and time.

 Required column labels (and meanings)

 Two of the columns must have the exact labels below.
 The labels are case-sensitive!

 Dyad — a unique dyad number, e.g., 1, 2, 3, which is an identifier shared by exactly two participants.
 This number is used extensively in the output.